kaushikn07/OpenMP-BFS-Parallelization/README.md

 # OpenMP BFS Parallelization
-Paralleized BFS using the OpenMP library using the help of multithreading (4 Threads) and populating the frontier queues for each of the partitions using multithreading.
+Paralleized BFS using the OpenMP library using the help of multithreading (4 Threads) and populating the frontier queues for each of the partitions using multithreading and improved performance by 200%-400%.

 ## How to run
 Clone the repository and run the cpp file using the command